 As well as offering exceptional skiing and snowboarding, Chamonix is a charming shopping spot.
 Be sure to visit the open-air Saturday morning market in the Place du Mont Blanc to browse locally produced cheeses and charcuterie.
-Chamonix’s après ski scene is just as lively and includes delectable restaurants like Le Matafan in Hotel Mont-Blanc, serving a contemporary take on French classics.
-The hotel itself is similarly elegant, its high ceilings and perfectly balanced rooms a nod to 18th-century design.
+Chamonix’s après ski scene is just as lively and includes delectable restaurants including Le Matafan in Hotel Mont-Blanc, serving a contemporary take on French classics.
+The hotel itself is similarly elegant; its high ceilings and perfectly balanced rooms a nod to 18th-century design.

-One of the most distinctive buildings on the Corvara skyline is La Perla, a traditional wood-clad hotel that incorporates an old house dating as far back as 1400.
+One of the most distinctive buildings on the Corvara skyline is Hotel La Perla, a traditional wood-clad ski hotel that incorporates an old house dating as far back as 1400.
 Cosy up with a book in a window seat or luxuriate in the hotel’s two Finnish saunas and Turkish bath.

 This beautifully traditional French village oozes Alpine charm.
-With 125km of slopes and a top altitude of 2,477m, it is well suited to beginners and intermediates with plenty of off-piste in the La Balme area to keep advanced skiers busy.
+With 125km of slopes and a top altitude of 2,477m, La Clusaz is well suited to beginners and intermediates.
+There’s also plenty of off-piste in the La Balme area to keep advanced skiers busy.
 The village itself is bursting with delicious Savoyard restaurants and rustic, traditional bars, perfect to while away the evening in.
 Sitting just one hour from Geneva airport, La Clusaz is the perfect ski weekend destination for those looking for a weekend ski trip from London.